 "Climate Justice: The Time is Now, The Place is Here" with Elizabeth Yeampierre, Executive Director, UPROSE

-In conversation with Bryan Parras, co-founder of Texas Environmental Justice Agency Services (T.E.J.A.S.) and Dirty Fuels Gulf Organizer with Sierra Club
+In conversation with Bryan Parras, co-founder of Texas Environmental Justice Advocacy Services (T.E.J.A.S.) and Dirty Fuels Gulf Organizer with Sierra Club

 Frances Tarlton “Sissy” Farenthold Endowed Lecture Series in Peace, Social Justice and Human Rights

 Presented in partnership with the Rapoport Center for Human Rights and Justice at UT’s School of Law

 Antena Houston created a bilingual space for Spanish and English speakers through simultaneous interpretation.

 Antena Houston crearon un espacio bilingüe para hablantes del inglés y el español con interpretación simultánea.
 Ver descripción del programa en español.